crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

   - `Email`
   - `CreatedAt`

+### Views

+The database includes the following views:

+- `EquipmentView`: A view that displays information from the `Equipment` table.
+- `LocationView`: A view that displays information from the `Location` table.
+- `ServiceHistoryView`: A view that displays information from the `ServiceHistory` table.
+- `ShippingView`: A view that displays information from the `Shipping` table.

 ## Stored Procedures

 The database includes the following stored procedures for inserting data into the respective tables: